Vannozza dei Cattanei: Later life

 In the last years of her life, Vannozza led a life of penance, atonement and charity, so much so that Paolo Giovio, who knew her in that period, described her as a "good woman".
 She joined the Gonfalone confraternity, to which she left all her possessions.

 Vannozza Cattanei died on 26 November 1518, at the age of 76.
 The instructions she gave about her burial were not respected: instead she was buried "with pomp almost equal to a cardinal", as reported by Marino Sanudo.
 She was interred in the Basilica of Santa Maria del Popolo, where her son Giovanni was buried.
 The entire papal court attended the funeral by order of Pope Leo X. Arnold Mathew wrote:

 "Vannozza breathed her last at Rome, 26 November 1518, at the age of seventy-six.
 She was buried with conspicuous honours 'almost like a Cardinal' in the Church of Santa Maria del Popolo, near her son, the Duke of Gandia.
 An official character was imparted to the ceremony by the presence of the papal Court.
 Pope Leo X in this way recognised Vannozza either as the widow of Alexander VI or as the mother of the Duchess of Ferrara."

 Vannozza's tombstone was found in 1948, after centuries of being used upside down as flooring; it was reassembled and walled up in the portico of the Basilica of San Marco, in front of Capitoline Hill, where it is still preserved today.

+Issue

+With her lover, Rodrigo Borgia, later Pope Alexander VI, she had three sons and a daughter.
+Initially passed off as the offspring of Vannozza's husbands, they were all publicly acknowledged by Alexander as his own children after his accession to the papal throne: